 - What expectations do you have?

 - What lifestyle changes would you like to have when you are retired?

-Regular coaching sessions in the lead up to your retirement, or during your retirement, could help you to identify any fears you may have so they can be resolved.
-Coaching can also help you to understand your key motivations, values, skills and interests so that clear picture of what you want from your life after retirement can be obtained, and a purposeful retirement plan can be formulated.
+Regular coaching sessions in the lead up to your retirement, or during your retirement, could help you to identify any fears or worries you may have so they can be resolved.
+Coaching can also help you to understand your key motivations, values, skills and interests so you have a clear picture of what you want from your life after retirement.